Portfolio · 2026 Boston → Vancouver

 Passion project

 A platform for assistive technology resources and community.
 Built on Webflow, Memberstack, and Discourse.
-The work is personal: informed by raising a son with cerebral palsy and years of observing how fragmented the AT ecosystem is for families.
+The work is personal: informed by raising a son with cerebral palsy and years of watching how fragmented assistive tech is for families.

 Available for select engagements